alfredlam42/intro-to-sinatra/README.md

 It's an object that contains information about itself.
 All the things you worked on with classes in Phase 1 is applied to models.

 This is all stored in a database.
-We'll be using Postgres.
+We'll be using Postgres/ActiveRecord.

 ## Setting Up Your Database